okfn/okfn.github.com/blog/_posts/2018-03-08-open-data-day-tweets.md

 {% endhighlight %}

+Note: run each `searchTwitteR()` function separately and 15 minutes apart to avoid surpassing the limit.

 In the R script snippet above, we assigned results of our search to the variables `tweets_opendataday` and `tweets_odd18` and called the two variables to view the entire list of tweets obtained.
 Lucky for us, the total number of tweets on either hashtag are within Twitter's 15 minute request limit.
+Here's the feedback we receive:

+{% highlight r %}

+# tweets mined on March 7, 2018

+#opendataday
+ 18000 tweets were requested but the API can only return 11458

+#odd18
+ 18000 tweets were requested but the API can only return 3497

+{% endhighlight %}

 Here's a snippet of the list obtained from the #opendataday hashtag:

 {% highlight r %}